Course: BA (Hons) Three Dimensional Design - Product Design

 With much media acclamation for her work with renewable energy products, including an umbrella that provides shelter from the sun in the day while powering up a solar-fuelled light for use at night, Rebecca saw the opportunity to build a business grounded in sound ethical practice.
 And it was in 2010 that she founded BOO Enterprise (Beginning Other Opportunities for Enterprise).

-“My degree has enabled me to bring my ideas to life, identify and build on what I am good at,” says Rebecca.
 “When I first came to Plymouth, I didn't know what direction to take.
 I initially thought I would end up behind a desk in an office in London, but I soon realised I had a real passion for product design.
 It has been hard work but with the right support and determination, the opportunities it has created just keep growing.”

 Rebecca has achieved a number of accolades for her work, including the Social Enterprise Award in the University's 2010 Business Ideas Challenge, a finalist for the 2010 South West Universities Enterprise Awards, followed by Social Entrepreneur of the Year in the 2011 Vice-Chancellor’s Enterprise Awards.
 She’s also exhibited at the New Designers show in London.